devcem/if.js/README.md

 # if.js
 ###### (v0.1.0)

 if.js is a fast and effective validator library.
 It helps to validate e-mail, phone number, date and expressions.
-This library designed to make form validations easier, because of that, i focused most important parts of validations.
-So please don't hesitate to share your thoughts.
+Please don't hesitate to share your thoughts.

 Demo link : https://codepen.io/imagets/pen/XpVbKr